Journalism Elective Options for MJs - Fall/Winter 2017-2018

 You’ll team up with BIT Interactive Multimedia and Design students on a self-initiated project that could use an immersive game-engine environment and multi-dimensional representations to tell stories.
 Using design practices and principles of game construction and immersive environments, you’ll steer your project from initial concept to final realization and presentation to the class.

-JOUR 4100D – Covering Indigenous Canada
+JOUR 4100D – Journalism, Indigenous Peoples and Canada

 What role should journalists play on the path towards reconciliation between Canadians and Indigenous peoples?
 This course explores how journalism in Canada has been associated with colonialism, from the foundational narratives of Indigenous peoples during westward expansion through to contemporary stereotypes.
-The seminar will challenge students to confront misrepresentation in the news media but also consider new strategies and ethical frameworks for covering Indigenous Canada in the era of reconciliation.
+The seminar will challenge students to confront misrepresentation in the news media but also consider new strategies and ethical frameworks for covering Indigenous peoples in the era of reconciliation.